mandelbrot-project/spectral_lib_matcher/README.md

 ## Requirements

-You nedd to install matchms and activate the matchms environment.
+You need to install matchms and activate the matchms environment.
 See instruction here https://github.com/matchms/matchms

 ## Running the spectral matching